 3. Lenders have their own definition of “good” and “bad” credit scores.

 We’ve already said it: the bureaus simply send the score.
-It’s up to the lender or creditor to decide whether or not you get the loan or credit card.
+It’s up to the lender or creditor to decide whether or not you get denied or approved for the loan or credit card.
 It’s up to them to determine interest rates as well.

 They decide if you’re a good risk or a bad risk.
 And a poor score doesn’t mean you can’t secure a loan or a credit card.
 You can.
 But it may mean a higher interest rate and significantly more to pay out over time.

 Companies define “good” or “bad” credit in their own way.
 One lender may approve scores of 680 or higher.
 A different lender could be more selective and seek a score of 750 or higher.
 Maybe both lenders find 650 acceptable, but they may charge people with a score of 700 or lower that higher interest rate.

 There’s always an exception, right?
 The bureaus may be responsible in part you got denied and failed to secure a line of credit.
 That is if they’re reporting inaccurate, negative items.
 But even then, it’s your job to get your free annual credit report and check for such inaccuracy.

 If you notice something incorrect, you must file a dispute because even a seemingly “tiny” error can have major implications when it comes to your credit score.
 In fact, inaccuracies can certainly keep you from securing a home, auto, or business loan, as well as better rates.

 Do yourself a favor and check your report periodically.
 It just might make a huge difference in your score and the loans, lines of credit, and interest rates available to you!